2006 Thai coup d'état: Council for Democratic Reform

-On 20 September 2006 (local time in Bangkok), the junta denied that it had appointed a Prime Minister, and noted that General Sonthi Boonyaratglin had the powers of a Premier.
+On 20 September 2006, the junta denied that it had appointed a prime minister, and noted that Sonthi had the powers of a Premier.

 A week after the coup, Sonthi's former classmate General Boonsrang Naimpradit was promoted from Deputy Supreme Commander to the post of Supreme Commander, replacing Ruangroj Mahasaranon.
-Junta Secretary General, Winai Phattiyakul, was promoted to the post of Permanent Secretary for Defence.
+Junta Secretary General Winai Phattiyakul, was promoted to the post of Permanent Secretary for Defence.

-Gen Sonthi also promoted his classmates and lieutenants in the coup, 1st Army Region Commander Lt-Gen Anupong Paochinda and 3rd Army Region Commander Lt-Gen Saprang Kalayanamitr, to the post of Assistant Army Commander.
+Sonthi also promoted his classmates and lieutenants in the coup, 1st Army Region Commander Lt-Gen Anupong Paochinda and 3rd Army Region Commander Lt-Gen Saprang Kalayanamitr, to the post of Assistant Army Commander.

-Gen Sonthi Boonyaratglin told Reuters news agency :"I can assure you it is impossible that we will control the government. [...]
+Sonthi told Reuters:"I can assure you it is impossible that we will control the government. [...]
 We will be the government's tool to keep peace."

 In its 16th announcement, the CDR gave itself the role of parliament.
 On 22 September, the junta gave Police General Kowit Wattana absolute power over all police matters and named him chair of a new National Police Commission to rewrite the 2004 National Police Bill.

 Appointment of advisory committee

 The junta ordered 58 prominent civilians to serve as its advisers.
 However, most of the appointees denied any knowledge of the appointments, with several saying they couldn't serve.
 "I have said that the coup is wrong, how can I serve as its advisory board?" asked Chaiwat Satha-anand of the Faculty of Political Science of Chulalongkorn University.
 Pratheep Ungsongtham Hata, who was appointed to the reconciliation panel, also boycotted the CDR's advisory board, noting that as a democracy advocate, she could not work with the CDR, which took power by unconstitutional means.
 Pibhob Dhongchai, a leader of the defunct anti-Thaksin People's Alliance for Democracy, said he could not participate in the reconciliation panel because he was a member of the National Economic and Social Advisory Council, and already had a channel to advise the government.

 Pasuk Pongpaichit, an anti-Thaksin economist who had also been appointed, denied that she would serve as an advisor, using as her excuse an impending extended trip to Japan.
-However, some appointees welcomed their appointments, like Nakharin Mektrairat and Thawee Suraritthikul, the deans of the Faculty of Political Science of Thammasat and Sukhothai Thammathirat University, respectively.
+However, some appointees welcomed their appointments, like Nakarin Mektrairat and Thawee Suraritthikul, the deans of the Faculty of Political Science of Thammasat and Sukhothai Thammathirat University, respectively.
 When asked by the press why the junta had not informed the appointees of their appointments, the CDR spokesman Lt-Gen Palangoon Klaharn said: "It is not necessary.
 Some matters are urgent.
 It is an honour to help the country.
 I believe that those who have been named will not reject the appointment because we haven't damaged their reputation."